Palritika1107/sudoku-solver-visualizer/README.md

 This is a GUI application made using Pygame

-#Functions:
+# Functions:

 1.Automatically solves the given Sudoku

 2.User can play the sudoku on their own

-#Algorithm used :
+# Algorithm used :

-Backtracking to solve the sodoku automatically
+Backtracking to solve the sudoku automatically

-#How to use :
+#H ow to use :

 1. press ENTER to auto solve